radiantlogic-v8/documentation-new/documentation/sys-admin-guide/access-controls.md

+---
+title: Access Controls
+description: Details about how to configure access controls for authorization.
+---

 # Access Controls

 The settings found in the Main Control Panel > Settings Tab > Security section > Access Control sub-section are for defining access permissions for the virtual namespace.
 There is a section for configuring access controls, and there is a section for global authorization settings.